Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Introduction

 The searches in this paper use $140~\mathrm{fb^{-1}}$ of proton--proton ($pp$) collision data at a centre-of-mass energy $\sqrt{s}=13~\TeV$, collected by the ATLAS experiment~\cite{PERF-2007-01} from 2015 to 2018 at the CERN Large Hadron Collider (LHC).
 The pair production of higgsinos via electroweak interactions is assumed, with subsequent decays into a stable \ninoone, the LSP, and SM particles.
 Simplified SUSY models~\cite{Alwall:2008ve,Alwall:2008ag,Alves:2011wf} are used to optimise the searches and interpret the results.

 Two searches are designed to identify at least one of the higgsino decay products as a low-momentum track using machine learning techniques, which are adopted to search a range of mass splitting scenarios of the higgsinos.
 The first search targets smaller mass splittings ($\Delta m(\chinoonepm,\ninoone)\approx0.3\textrm{--}1~\GeV$) using event signatures similar to the one employed in Ref.~\cite{SUSY-2020-04}, where soft pion tracks with large $d_0$ are identified as the long-lived higgsino decay product candidates.
-In contrast to this previous search, the sensitivity is enhanced using two dedicated neural-network classifiers: one exploiting the kinematic information of individual tracks (referred to as the `track-level' neural network) and the other exploiting global kinematic observables of the event (referred to as the `event-level' neural network) to provide discrimination between signal and SM background processes.
-The second search targets slightly larger mass splittings ($\Delta m(\chinoonepm,\ninoone)\approx1\textrm{--}3~\GeV$) by using dedicated neural-network-based soft-electron and -muon identification algorithms, or `taggers', to identify the leptons from the $\ninotwo \to Z^*(\to \ell^+ \ell^-)\ninoone$ decays.
-These advanced soft-lepton taggers extend the identification of electrons and muons to lower transverse momenta than what is achievable with the existing ATLAS algorithms, granting the ability to search for new physics in this regime of mass splittings.
+This signature is also relevant for SUSY models where $M_{2} \ll M_{1}, |\mu|$, such that the lightest particles are the wino-like \chinoonepm and \ninoone with $\Delta m(\chinoonepm,\ninoone)$ being on the order of a few hundred \MeV~\cite{Ibe:2012sx}.
+In contrast to this previous search, the sensitivity is enhanced using two dedicated neural-network (NN) classifiers: one exploiting the kinematic information of individual tracks (referred to as the `track-level' NN) and the other exploiting global kinematic observables of the event (referred to as the `event-level' NN) to provide discrimination between signal and SM background processes.
+The second search targets slightly larger mass splittings ($\Delta m(\chinoonepm,\ninoone)\approx1\textrm{--}3~\GeV$) by using NN-based soft-electron and -muon identification algorithms, or `taggers', to identify the leptons from the $\ninotwo \to Z^*(\to \ell^+ \ell^-)\ninoone$ decays.
+These advanced soft-lepton taggers extend the identification of electrons and muons to lower transverse momenta than what is achievable with the existing ATLAS algorithms, granting the ability to search for such new physics in this regime of mass splittings.